Holdingham: Topography

 Holdingham is a settlement 0.9 miles (1.5 km) north of Sleaford, a market town in the North Kesteven district of Lincolnshire.
-The old hamlet clusters around and is bisected by Lincoln Road (B1518) immediately below Holdingham Roundabout which connects Lincoln Road to the A17 and A15 roads.
+The old hamlet clusters around and is bisected by Lincoln Road (B1518) immediately south of Holdingham Roundabout, which connects Lincoln Road to the A17 and A15 roads.
 A stream called Field Beck (also known as Holdingham Beck) runs east−west through the hamlet within a narrow, shallow valley.
 To the south of the hamlet is modern housing, which creates a contiguous urban area with Sleaford.

 Holdingham lies between approximately 20 and 30 meters above sea level.
 The old hamlet on the west side of Lincoln Road is underlain by Jurassic mudstone belonging to the Blisworth Clay Formation, a group of sedimentary rocks formed 165–168 million years ago; this forms a narrow outcrop along Field Beck's shallow valley.
 The bedrock under the rest of the area (including the modern housing developments) is Cornbrash limestone belonging to the Great Oolite Group of Jurassic rocks formed 161–168 million years ago.
-The soil belongs to the Aswarby series of brown, calcareous earth.
-It is free-draining, loamy and lime-rich, suited for growing cereals and grasses but classified as a nitrate vulnerable zone.
+The soil belongs to the Aswarby series of brown, calcareous earth; it is free-draining, loamy and lime-rich, suited for growing cereals and grasses.
+The land is classified as a nitrate vulnerable zone.

 Parish and ward boundaries

-Holdingham also gave its name to a civil parish which existed between 1866 (when it was separated from the ancient parish of New Sleaford) and 1974, when it was merged into the current successor civil parish of Sleaford.
+Holdingham gave its name to a civil parish which existed between 1866, when it was separated from the ancient parish of New Sleaford, and 1 April 1974, when it was merged into the current successor civil parish of Sleaford.
 The parish boundaries, which contained the hamlet and adjacent fields and farm houses, were finally amended in 1882.

-Since at least 1999, Holdinham has also given its name to an electoral ward (Sleaford Holdingham) in the district of North Kesteven.
-The ward's boundaries, as fixed in 2007, differ from those of the old civil parish.
-As well as the hamlet, they incorporate all of the land bounded by Lincoln Road, the A17 and the railway track; this includes the Jubilee Grove and Woodside Avenue housing estates, Sleaford Wood, Poplar Business Park and Sleaford Enterprise Park, which sit on land outside the former parish boundaries.
-The ward boundaries also include land to the north of the A17 and west of Lincoln Road which were included in the former parish (including the modern Stokes Drive, Peterborough Way, Furlong Way and Whittle Road housing estates).
-However, the ward boundaries exclude most of the land south of the line between The Drove and Sumner's Plantation which had been in the former parish.
+Since 1998, Holdingham has also given its name to an electoral ward (Sleaford Holdingham) in the district of North Kesteven.
+The ward's boundaries have been altered several times.
+As fixed in 2006, they differed from those of the old civil parish by including the Jubilee Grove and Woodside Avenue housing estates, Sleaford Wood, Poplar Business Park and Sleaford Enterprise Park (all east of Lincoln Road); the ward boundaries also excluded most of the land south of the line between The Drove and Sumner's Plantation which had been in the former parish.
+In 2021, the Stokes Drive and St Denys' Avenue housing estates (to the west of Lincoln Road) were transferred to the Sleaford Westholme ward.